MJoergen/nexys4ddr/dyoc/ep1_-_Hello_World/README.md

 ![VGA timing](VGA_timing.png "VGA timing")
 It is essential that the colour output is exactly zero (black) when outside the visible region.
-The two narrow bands in the diagram show the timing of the two synchronization signals, *hs* and *vs*.
+The two narrow bands in the diagram show the timing of the two synchronization signals: *hs* and *vs*.
 All the timing signals for this screen resolution is described on
 [pages 11 and 17](http://caxapa.ru/thumbs/361638/DMTv1r11.pdf)
 in the VESA monitor timing standard.
 The relevant timing parameters are defined in lines 17-30 in comp.vhd.
-I've tried to give the constants with names that are recognizable from the above VESA standard.
+I've tried to give the constants names that are recognizable from the above VESA standard.

+## Clock input
+The VGA timing for this particular screen resolution requires a pixel clock of (approximately) 25 Mhz.
+However, the crytal oscillator on the FPGA board need not have this precise frequency.
+On the Nexys 4 DDR board the oscillator has a frequency of 100 MHz.
+This frequency can conveniently be divided by 4 using a simple 2-bit counter.
+This clock divider is implemented in lines 56-68 of comp.vhd.

+There are ways to achieve clock rates that are rational multiples of the input clock rate, but to keep this simple (and portable) we'll just stick with this simple frequency divider.

 ## Pixel counters
 In the VHDL code we will have two pixel counters, x and y, where y is positive